khan4019/tree-grid-directive/README.md

         expand-level      = "2">
     </abg-tree>

+**col_defs:** is an array of objects that allows you to customized column header. if displayName is not provided, field is used as display Name.

+     $scope.col_defs = [
+      { field: "Description"},
+      { field: "DemographicId", displayName: "Demographic Id"},
+      { field: "ParentId", displayName: "Parent Id"},
+      { field: "Area"},
+      { field: "Population"},
+      { field: "TimeZone", displayName: "Time Zone"}
+    ];

+**expand_property:** this is the property of the objects in 'tree_data' where you want to put the ability to expand and collapse.

 **tree-control:** you can use 'tree-control' to use expand all and collapse all. check it out in the link provided for demo